www.sv-Carina.org

 Carina's Name

 Carina is an adjective that means "beautiful" in Italian (if you want the polite translation).
-A young woman from Milan told that used as a noun, for a "sweetheart", that it means the woman is, perhaps, "hot".
+A young woman from Milan told that used as a noun, for a "sweetheart", that it means the woman is, perhaps, "saucy".

 Carina is also a constellation of the "Argo Navis" group in the southern hemisphere.
 In this context, Carina means "keel".
 The constellation Carina includes the navigational star, Canopus.
 For constellation information, click here.